test

 • Cyprus citizens.

-• Foreign nationals (including EU/ EEA, UK and TCNs) with an alien registration certificate (ARC) and a valid residence permit.
+• Foreign nationals (including EU/EEA, UK, and TCNs) with an alien registration certificate (ARC) and a valid residence permit, such as permanent residency by investment.

 Do I pay tax for the General Healthcare System?